Kjersti Alveberg

 Kjersti Alveberg (26 July 1948 – 19 October 2021) was a Norwegian choreographer and dancer.
 Over the last 30 years of her career she created ballets for stage and television and won prestigious awards for her work.

 Early life

+Kjersti Alveberg was the older of two sisters, Siri and Eli.
+Her parents were Per Alveberg (1921–2009), a pioneer of rehabilitation/ social worker and Kari Alveberg (1926), a specialized teacher/children with learning disabilities.

-Kjersti Alveberg began to dance at the age of four, but not until she was 19 she took the decisive step of starting her dance studies at Norwegian National Academy of Ballet in Oslo, working at the same time at Chat Noir as a dancer.
+Alveberg began to dance at the age of four, but it not until she was 19 that she took the step of starting her dance studies at Norwegian National Academy of Ballet in Oslo, working at the same time at Chat Noir as a dancer.
 Aiming at sociology she went on to study dance in New York City, Amsterdam, London and Paris before attending the Nansen Academy.
 For several years she was a freelance dancer at the Oslo theatres, in fringe groups and in television.
 For 5 years she was a dancer, actor and singer at Det Norske Teatret doing musicals and plays, also working in TV and in fringe dance companies.
 Her choreographic debut came in 1975, with "Tomorrow?" at The Norwegian Opera's Ballet Workshop.